elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 ---
-title: ENA data submission toolbox
+title: Using the ENA data submission toolbox for SARS-CoV-2 data
 contributors: [Bert Droesbeke]
 description: High scale publishing of infectious diseases data to ENA using easy to use metadata templates.
 affiliations: [VIB,BE]